turingschool-examples/a-tale-of-two-branches/README.md

 git mergetool
 ```

-Diffmerge will automatically open the relevant files that need merging, and allow you to resolve the conflict.
+Diffmerge will automatically open the files that need merging, and allow you to resolve the conflict.

 Codebases:
   A story